kohjlalex/DCGAN/README.md

 Visualisation of training:
 Note that the below are all newly generated images by our model's Generator based on the MNIST training dataset it was trained on.

 <img width="662" alt="Screenshot 2023-09-17 at 6 08 44 PM" src="https://github.com/kohjlalex/DCGAN/assets/109453797/65486403-360b-44b0-bfcf-49ab91fc1ba3">
 <img width="662" alt="Screenshot 2023-09-17 at 6 09 35 PM" src="https://github.com/kohjlalex/DCGAN/assets/109453797/7e1b8149-3777-49f7-bcb7-b15ef6f8a933">
 <img width="662" alt="Screenshot 2023-09-17 at 6 09 57 PM" src="https://github.com/kohjlalex/DCGAN/assets/109453797/bae07b9b-bb63-4fc7-a5b7-3ffc523c72a3">
 <img width="662" alt="Screenshot 2023-09-17 at 6 10 14 PM" src="https://github.com/kohjlalex/DCGAN/assets/109453797/760307a9-a411-4059-8bd6-59a2c41df3b7">
 <img width="662" alt="Screenshot 2023-09-17 at 6 10 29 PM" src="https://github.com/kohjlalex/DCGAN/assets/109453797/7b4012cb-d1e6-4973-8c36-08ff0a15155f">

+We can see the images generated increasingly resemble clothings and accessories as the number of epochs increases.